 Humans rely on past knowledge to shortcut problem-solving, so we don't have to spend time "learning" things we already know in order to solve a new problem.
 These are known as Cognitive Biases, and are the basis of our Behavioral Innovation™ approach.

 We instantly, and subconsciously, call on everything we know from the past to come up with solutions.
 While this ability to call on past learning is an incredibly useful trait in many situations (it’s one of the reasons we’re at the top of the food chain), when you’re looking for new ideas, it actually becomes a significant barrier.
 It limits your thinking to nothing but variations of current ideas.

-To get around this, we always recommend diversity in a group of people who are going to generate new solutions.
-Consider including a few people with absolutely no expertise in your industry; they'll come up with things you wouldn't think of, simply because they don’t have the assumptions you have as an expert.
+To get around this, we always recommend diversity in a group that's responsible for generating new solutions.
+Consider including a few people with absolutely no expertise in your industry—they'll come up with things you wouldn't think of, simply because they don’t have the assumptions you carry as an expert.

 Ideas To Go is an innovation agency that works with Fortune 500 companies in ideation and concept development to incorporate the voice of the consumer.